Brightspace/test-reporting-action/docs/storage-schema.md

 * `tool` (`NULLABLE`): Sourced from report JSON `report.details[].tool`.
 * `timeout` (`NULLABLE`): Stored as **milliseconds**, sourced from report JSON `report.details[].timeout`.
+* `github_codeowners` (`NULLABLE`): Comma-delimited list of codeowners, sourced from report JSON `report.details[].github.codeowners`.
+Stored as a delimited string since Timestream does not support array types.

 > [!WARNING]
   Anything marked with **[deprecated]** should be moved away from.
 Sending of